Skip to main content

 }

-warehouseStatus is null until the first status event arrives.
+For both hooks, warehouseStatus resets to null when a request starts and remains there until the first status event arrives.
 After the server has observed the warehouse RUNNING once, subsequent requests within ~30s skip the readiness check entirely and warehouseStatus stays null, so the steady-state hot path isn't taxed any extra round-trips.

 If the warehouse is DELETED/DELETING or fails to reach RUNNING within the configured timeout, the route emits an error event (surfaced via the error field).